 This program was recorded on August 8, 2019

 We live in a data-driven, threat-filled world in which almost any disseminated information can rapidly go viral.
-The presenter, a combination lawyer and technologist, will explore to what degree individuals' privacy rights can limit an employer's desires to restrict, monitor, scrutinize and/or preserve employees’ and applicants’ technology usage.
+The presenter, a combination lawyer, and technologist will explore to what degree individuals’ privacy rights can limit an employer’s desire to restrict, monitor, scrutinize and/or preserve employees’ and applicants’ technology usage.

 Learn the risk-management do’s and don’ts regarding many “hot topics”.
 This action-packed session will also include some demonstrations from the presenter’s Desktop, including a deep dive into the trail left when one posts on Facebook, Twitter and LinkedIn — and how a vast trove of information might later be subject to discovery in a legal proceeding.

 Robert D. Brownstone

 Robert D. Brownstone has been an attorney for over 30 years.
 He is also a long-term technologist, thought leader and law school adjunct professor.
 For almost 20 years, Robert has practiced at Silicon-Valley-based Fenwick & West LLP, where he been the Technology & eDiscovery Counsel and Electronic-Information-Management (EIM) Group Chair since 2011.
 Working out of the firm’s San Francisco, New York and Silicon Valley Center offices, Robert advises clients and colleagues on electronic-discovery, information-security, data-privacy (including GDPR), retention-destruction policies and social-media risks and rewards.
 Since 2002, he has been a nationwide advisor, conference-chair, speaker, writer and press resource on many electronic information topics.
 Over the past decade, Robert has taught more than ten Electronic Discovery Law & Process courses at four law schools around the country.